Britt Riddle

 Originally from Louisville, I moved back to pursue a Master’s degree in Marriage and Family Therapy (MAMFT) at Louisville Presbyterian Theological Seminary.
 Prior to becoming a therapist, I received a Master of Divinity (M.Div.) degree and Doctor of Ministry (D.Min.) degree and served as a minister in congregations in South Carolina, Virginia, and Kentucky.

-My experience as an ordained minister gives me a unique perspective when working with people who are exploring issues related to spirituality and meaning-making—especially clergy and other helping professionals, women, LGBTQIAP+ individuals, and those who have been excluded or harmed by religious institutions.
-I also have significant experience working with older adults and young adults as they navigate stress related to life cycle transitions.
-I do not provide religious-based therapy, but I do bring an understanding of organizational systems, spiritual formation throughout the life cycle, and religious/spiritual trauma and church hurt to my work as a therapist—and am comfortable talking about any or all of these as part of your therapy, if desired.
+My experience as a progressive ordained minister gives me a unique perspective when working with people who are exploring issues related to spirituality and meaning-making—especially clergy and other helping professionals, women, LGBTQIAP+ individuals, and those who have been excluded or harmed by religious institutions.
+I do not provide religious-based therapy, but I do bring an understanding of organizational systems, spiritual formation, grief and end-of-life issues, the significance of finding meaningful spiritual practices, and religious/spiritual trauma and church hurt to my work as a therapist—and am comfortable talking about any or all of these as part of your therapy, if desired.

 Education